zer2/fantasy-basketball-optimizer/dynamic_explanation.md

   - All players above a certain threshold of general value have been picked.
 This is an approximation of the fact that more valuable players will be taken earlier
   - The chosen player is the highest-scoring of those remaining based on some custom weight vector, which we will call $j$.
 This reflects that the drafter will choose the best players according to their own weight vector in the future

-The details of this calculation are mathy.
+The details of this calculation are involved.
 You can find them in the paper if you are interested, or take it for granted that the resulting equation for the expected value of $X_u$ is

 $$
 X_u(j) = \Sigma \left( v j^T - j v^T \right) \Sigma \left( - \gamma j - \omega v \right) \frac{